Your choices as to where you can purchase prescription or non-prescription glasses include:

 - A free case is often provided with the glasses

 Purchasing glasses online is another option, albeit one that is still in its infancy as it represents only a small percentage of eyeglass sales.
 If you decide to purchase your glasses online, make sure you approach the endeavor with a healthy amount of patience.
 You’ll need a copy of your prescription from an eye care provider.
 The online retailer will verify that it is up-to-date before manufacturing the glasses.
-The prescription should also include your pupillary distance (PD), or the distance between the centers of your pupils.
-The PD ensures that the corrective lenses are placed and centered directly in front of the pupils.
-Your eye care provider should take this measurement during a routine exam.
+Your eyecare provider may also supply you with your pupillary distance (PD), or the distance between the centers of your pupils.
+The PD is helpful when buying glasses online because it ensures that the corrective lenses are placed and centered directly in front of the pupils.
 Although it is possible to take the measurement yourself, it is not recommended, as a faulty measurement can result in glasses that are not providing ultimate vision correction.

 You will also need to know exactly what you want in your pair of glasses because there is no one available to ask for advice, unlike at a bricks and mortar glasses retailer.
 Items to consider include: